edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

 ## On Metaheuristics

-The term _metaheuristic_ has a some history behind it, and a large span of definitions within the scientific community.
+The term _metaheuristic_ has some history behind it, and a large span of definitions within the scientific community.
 In `Newtman.jl`, _metaheuristic_ is defined as follows

 >A _metaheuristic_ is a **black box** optimization framework that employs